Cap-go/capacitor-audiosession/README.md

 This plugin is a port of <https://github.com/saghul/cordova-plugin-audioroute> and allows iOS applications to get notified about audio session interruptions and route changes (for example when a headset is connected).
 To query and override the audio device in use is also supported.

+## Why Capacitor AudioSession?

+The only **free** and **maintained** iOS audio session plugin for Capacitor:

+- **Audio route control** - Detect and manage headphones, Bluetooth, speakers
+- **Interruption handling** - Respond to phone calls, alarms, and other interruptions
+- **Output override** - Force audio to speaker or restore default routing
+- **Same JavaScript API** - Compatible interface with paid alternatives
+- **iOS-specific** - Leverages AVAudioSession for deep iOS integration

+Essential for VoIP apps, music players, podcast apps, and any app requiring precise audio routing control.

 ## Documentation

 The most complete doc is available here: https://capgo.app/docs/plugins/audiosession/